cmforhire/myDictionary/README.md

 3. When you have a typo, the dictionary will suggest the word closest to it and prompt you to confirm it
 4. Acronyms such as "USA" or "NATO" are not exhibited, the program recognizes these words
 5. Recognizes pronouns such as Paris or Canada, beginning with capital letters
+6. You can type the number 0 to end the program

 Thank you for trying out my Dictionary!